Acute-on-chronic abdominal pain ?perforated viscus.

 2 case question available

 Patient proceeded to cholecystectomy.
-Histology confirmed acute haemorrhagic cholecystitis and cholelithiasis.
+Histology confirmed acute hemorrhagic cholecystitis and cholelithiasis.

 While the findings are fairly obvious in this case, it is important to remember to assess the gallbladder on CT even though US is more commonly used for the diagnosis of cholecystitis.